 Evaluation.
 The Washington State Leadership Academy (WSLA) is intent on remaining fully accountable to stakeholders and partners.

-Following a solicitation and review of proposals, WSLA selected The BERC Group in April to serve as an external evaluator of the Academy's work.
-Since April 2007, The BERC Group has been building a history, observing meetings, and designing the evaluation plan, which will include periodic reports throughout the pilot phase.
+Following a solicitation and review of proposals, WSLA selected The BERC Group in April 2007to serve as an external evaluator of the Academy's work.
+From 2007-2010, The BERC Group built a history, observing meetings, and designing the evaluation plan, which included periodic reports throughout the pilot phase.

-The evaluation will ensure that the Academy stays relevant, focused, and achieves results.
-Its overall focus of the study is to provide evidence of the ability of the Washington State Leadership Academy to impact school leadership processes in ways that result in increased student achievement.
+The evaluation confirmed that the Academy intent to remain relevant, focused, and achieve results.
+The overall focus of the study was to provide evidence of the ability of the Washington State Leadership Academy to impact school leadership processes in ways that result in increased student achievement.

 2009-10 Annual Report from the BERC Group (pdf, 909k) July 2010